 Getting enough exercise is important too, since it lowers the levels of C-reactive protein (CRP) in your body.
 CRP is your body’s marker for inflammation, and the higher the levels of this protein in your body, the greater the chances that you are suffering from inflammation.

-Candida sufferers should always be careful not to over-exercise, as intense exercise has been shown to weaken the immune system.
+Candida sufferers should always be careful not to over-exercise, as intense exercise has been shown to weaken the adrenal glands and immune system.
 However, activities like yoga and walking can improve circulation and speed up the elimination of toxins.
-In addition, exercise helps you shed those extra pounds and does wonders for your heart health, your respiratory system and your mind.
+In addition, exercise helps you shed those extra pounds and does wonders for your heart health, your respiratory system, and your mind.

 Research has found that stress can also increase the levels of CRP in your body.
 And as you know, chronic stress is one of the major causes of Candida overgrowth too.
 If you want to lower these levels and reduce inflammation, you need to find a way to relax.